wayri/Arduino-Oscilloscope/CONTRIBUTING.md

+# Contributing Guidelines
-First and foremost (>beyi saarvi khuate guadniyath) I welcome, all the good-hearted, open-soucerers, and bright minded people to Osciduino-Project.
+First and foremost (beyi saarvi khuate guadniyath) I welcome, all the good-hearted, open-soucerers, and bright minded people to Osciduino-Project.
 Thank you for your time and dedication towards Osciduino Project!.

 Ahem!
 Well the greetings done so, let me put it simple for you guys;